 Benefits you're entitled to: unemployed and disabled people

-There's one thing we all know about benefits: they're about to be cut to the bone.
+Benefits have been cut to the bone.
 In future, only the most needy will be entitled to government assistance, and even they may well receive less support than before.

 So it's worth getting to grips with what's available now and what will be around in the future - and what you may be entitled to.